What is the Naval Sea Cadet Corps (NSCC)?

 Can anyone join?

 We welcome all applicants who meet our program’s eligibility requirements.
 The U.S. Naval Sea Cadet Corps will never discriminate based on race, ethnicity, sex, sexual orientation, disability, color, religion, or national origin.
 It is very important to us to promote a culture of inclusion in our Sea Cadet family.

 Will I have to pay membership fees?

 Yes.
 Your enrollment fee includes premiums paid toward the Sea Cadet Group Accident and Health Protection Plan.
 This is our insurance plan, designed to keep you covered in the low likelihood of something happening during a cadet-sponsored training event.
 It is important to us that the membership fees are minimal in order to be accessible to as many people as possible.

-Annual enrollment fees are: $75/year per each NSCC/NLCC cadet; $20/year per officer/midshipman/instructor not on active duty; $15/year per officer/midshipman/instructor on active duty.
+Annual enrollment fees are: $90/year per each NSCC/NLCC cadet and $40/year per officer/midshipman/instructor.
 Some units may also charge an additional administrative fee.

 What kind of uniforms will I wear?